Tax Write-Offs for Real Estate Agents in 2021

-2021 is finally here and tax season is right around the corner.
-For real estate agents, that means not only paying your final quarterlies for the year but also organizing your tax write-offs.
+2022 is quickly approaching and yet another tax season is right around the corner.
+For real estate agents, that means not only paying your final quarterlies for the year but also organizing your tax write-offs and deductions.

 To help you get organized and understand some of your options, we sought the advice of a trusted tax professional, Chad Pavel, a Certified Professional Accountant (CPA) and Managing Partner with Pinewood CPA Group in Stamford, CT, and NYC.

-Read these tips over so that you get a sense of what you can do to reduce your tax bill.
+Read these realtor tax deduction tips over so that you get a sense of what you can do to reduce your tax bill.
 However, before you do anything with your potential write-offs, be sure to speak with a trusted tax professional about your unique situation.

 6 tax write-offs for real estate agents to consider